davatorium/rofi/doc/rofi-manpage.markdown

 `-fuzzy`

   Enable experimental fuzzy matching.

 `-filter` *filter*

-    Preset user filter to *filter* in the entry box and pre-filter the list.
+  Filter the list by setting text in input bar to *filter*

 ### Theming

+All colors are either hex #rrggbb values or X11 color names.
 `-bg`

 `-bg-active`

 `-bg-urgent`

-  Set the background text color (X11 named color or hex #rrggbb) for the menu.
+  Set background color in menu.

       rofi -bg "#222222"